 Wat Pho is Bangkok’s oldest and largest temple.
 Rebuilt in the 1780’s by Rama I on the current site the temple was enlarged from the original temple.
 Rama III built the Chapel of the Reclining Buddha, housing the reclining Buddha in 1832.

 One thing you might not know about Wat Pho is it is a traditional medicine center that houses a famous Institue of Massage.
-In the medicine pavillion, you can see stone plaques that show massage points on painted figures.
+In the medicine pavilion, you can see stone plaques that show massage points on painted figures.

 You can visit the massage school to experience Thai massage.
 Thai Massage is an experience not to be missed.